 2. Spend more time outdoors

-Recent studies have shown that when children with ADHD spend more time in natural settings", their symptoms are less severe.
-I suspect that the same is true for adults, though it's unclear precisely why adults with ADD benefit from "green time.
+Recent studies have shown that when children with ADHD spend more time in natural settings, their symptoms are less severe.
+I suspect that the same is true for adults, though it's unclear precisely why adults with ADHD benefit from "green time."

 For millennia, humans lived in close proximity to nature.
 Now we've largely shut out nature — spending our days in climate-controlled, synthetic environments.
 We're just beginning to understand that living this way may have a negative effect on how we feel and function.